Vand0r/IBFRA2023/README.md

 Végh, L, Tsuyuzaki, S. 2021 Comparison of vegetation patch dynamics after the eruptions of the volcano Mount Usu, northern Japan, in 1977–1978 and 2000, detected by imagery chronosequence.
 Ecological Research.
 1– 11. https://doi.org/10.1111/1440-1703.12199

 Végh, L, Tsuyuzaki, S. 2022 Differences in canopy and understorey diversities after the eruptions of Mount Usu, northern Japan — Impacts of early forest management.
 Forest Ecology and management.
 510. !{https://doi.org/10.1016/j.foreco.2022.120106}

+## Masting in forests: a playful introduction

+Here is some background information to better understand the game played during the presentation.